phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Total Number of Tweets: 738000
+#Number of Trump Tweets: 384399
-#Number of Trump Tweets: 383997
+#Number of Rubio Tweets: 119325
-#Number of Clinton Tweets: 326190
+#Number of Sanders Tweets: 101379
-#Number of Rubio Tweets: 119179
+#Number of Carson Tweets: 59804
-#Number of Sanders Tweets: 101211
+#Number of Bush Tweets: 39035
-#Number of Carson Tweets: 59725
+#Total Number of Tweets:
-#Number of Bush Tweets: 38986
+#Number of Clinton Tweets:
 ---